HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier 🖐️ used
-  - variable
+  - variable 🎓 known
-  - constant
+  - constant 🎓 known
-  - scalar
+  - scalar 🖐️ used
-  - literal
+  - literal 🖐️ used
-  - expression
+  - expression 🖐️ used
-  - heap
+  - heap 🖐️ used
-  - function
+  - function 🖐️ used
-  - procedure
+  - procedure 🖐️ used
-  - method
+  - method 🖐️ used
-  - class
+  - class 🖐️ used
-  - prototype
+  - prototype 🎓 known
-  - event
+  - event 🖐️ used
-  - type
+  - type 🖐️ used
-  - primitive types
+  - primitive types 🖐️ used
-  - reference types
+  - reference types 🖐️ used
-  - flag
+  - flag 👂 heard
-  - lexical scope
+  - lexical scope 🎓 known
-  - code block
+  - code block 🎓 known
-  - conditions
+  - conditions 🎓 known
-  - loops
+  - loops 👂 heard
-  - assignment
+  - assignment 🖐️ used
-  - regular expression
+  - regular expression 🖐️ used
-  - interface
+  - interface 🖐️ used
-  - contract
+  - contract 🖐️ used
-  - module
+  - module 🖐️ used
-  - call stack
+  - call stack 🎓 known
 - Functions
-  - signature
+  - signature 🖐️ used
-  - argument
+  - argument 🖐️ used
-  - parameter
+  - parameter 🖐️ used
-  - pure function
+  - pure function 🖐️ used
-  - lambda expression
+  - lambda expression 🖐️ used
-  - side effects
+  - side effects 🖐️ used
-  - closure
+  - closure 🖐️ used
-  - partial application
+  - partial application 🖐️ used
-  - curry
+  - curry 🖐️ used
-  - higher order
+  - higher order 🖐️ used
-  - recursion
+  - recursion 🖐️ used
-  - callback
+  - callback 🖐️ used
-  - listener
+  - listener 🖐️ used
-  - compose
+  - compose 🖐️ used
-  - pipe
+  - pipe 🎓 known
-  - memoize
+  - memoize 🎓 known
-  - wrapper
+  - wrapper 🖐️ used
-  - functor
+  - functor 🖐️ used
-  - monad
+  - monad 👂 heard
-  - monoid
+  - monoid 👂 heard
-  - generator
+  - generator 👂 heard
-  - coroutine
+  - coroutine 👂 heard
 - Data structures
-  - array
+  - array 🖐️ used
-  - structure
+  - structure 🖐️ used
   - record
-  - enum
+  - enum 🖐️ used
-  - instance
+  - instance 🖐️ used
-  - object
+  - object 🖐️ used
-  - class
+  - class 🖐️ used
-  - collection
+  - collection 🖐️ used
-  - set
+  - set 🖐️ used
-  - hash table
+  - hash table 👂 heard
-  - linked list
+  - linked list 🖐️ used
-  - doubly list
+  - doubly list 👂 heard
-  - unrolled list
+  - unrolled list 👂 heard
-  - circular list
+  - circular list 👂 heard
-  - queue
+  - queue 🎓 known
-  - stack
+  - stack 🎓 known
-  - deque
+  - deque 🎓 known
-  - tree
+  - tree 🎓 known
-  - graph
+  - graph 🎓 known
-  - iterator
+  - iterator 🎓 known
-  - mutable state
+  - mutable state 🎓 known
-  - immutable state
+  - immutable state 🎓 known
-  - serialization
+  - serialization 🎓 known
-  - string parsing
+  - string parsing 🎓 known
 - Process & style
-  - compiler
+  - compiler 🖐️ used
-  - transpiler
+  - transpiler 👂 heard
-  - linter
+  - linter 🖐️ used
-  - polyfill
+  - polyfill 👂 heard
-  - debugger
+  - debugger 🖐️ used
-  - garbage collection
+  - garbage collection 🖐️ used
-  - refactoring
+  - refactoring 🖐️ used
-  - code review
+  - code review 🖐️ used
-  - antipatterns
+  - antipatterns 🖐️ used
-  - paradigm
+  - paradigm 🖐️ used
-  - algorithm
+  - algorithm 🖐️ used
-  - magic numbers
+  - magic numbers 🖐️ used
-  - hardcode
+  - hardcode 🖐️ used
-  - complexity
+  - complexity 🖐️ used
-  - decomposition
+  - decomposition 🖐️ used
-  - spaghetti
+  - spaghetti 🖐️ used
-  - silver bullet
+  - silver bullet 🖐️ used
-  - not invented here
+  - not invented here 🖐️ used
-  - dead code
+  - dead code 🖐️ used
-  - unreachable code
+  - unreachable code 🖐️ used
-  - duplicate code
+  - duplicate code 🖐️ used
-  - exception
+  - exception 🖐️ used
-  - return early
+  - return early 🖐️ used
-  - unittest
+  - unittest 👂 heard
-  - git
+  - git 🖐️ used
-  - github
+  - github 🖐️ used